 For conservation reasons, the originals of these three sculptural cycles were transferred to the Museum in the 20th century and replaced by copies.

 The tower has 12 bells: the five oldest are now in disuse; the largest, called The Apostolic, cast in 1401 by Niccolò and Luca Bondigi of Cortona, can be admired along the visit path.

 From 1 June, visitors who climb the Bell Tower before entering must MANDATORY leave inside the Luggage Storage (Piazza Duomo n.
 38/r) suitcases, backpacks, parcels, containers and large and medium-sized bags and other types of objects (see the complete regulation at this link).
 Visitors who present themselves at the entrance with objects prohibited by the regulation will not be able to enter.

-The bell tower can only be accessed on a contingent basis with one of our companions or guides, following the restricted rhythms of the slot and not independently.
+The Bell Tower can only be accessed on a contingent basi, following the restricted rhythms of the slot and not independently.
 No lift is available and there are many steps.
 The climb is not recommended for people with a heart condition or suffering from dizziness and claustrophobia.
-Bulky backpacks and bags are not allowed.
-No cloakroom available.
 It is possible to reserve free admission for the person with difficulties, by writing to the email firstname.lastname@example.org or by contacting the cash desk in Piazza Duomo 14, subject to availability, against a certification document.
 Any gratuity for the companion is subject to further considerations.
 For privacy reasons, the email conversation will be deleted.
 For any paying people to match, we kindly ask you to make the purchase online.